-1. Coffee does NOT grow in Italy:
+1. Coffee does NOT grow in Italy

 There are no coffee plantations in Italy and so Italy is not a coffee producer but ONLY a roaster.

 Globally known for offering high quality blends, Italian coffee is famous everywhere and many brands such as Starbucks even market coffee marketed as “Italian Dark Roast”.
 Although this is a dark brown coffee popular across the world, it does not grow in Italy.

 Italians are masters at coffee roasting so they usually go for a medium to dark roast.
 That is why, people love the coffee from Italy.
-It is strong yet delicious!
+It is strong yet delicious.

-2. The coffee brand Lavazza hails from Turin, Italy:
+2. The coffee brand Lavazza hails from Turin, Italy

 Did you know Lavazza is an Italian company founded by Luigi Lavazza in Turin.

-Lavazza still has 3 manufacturing plants including a Lavazza museum in Turin.
-In fact, Lavazza has been one of the pioneer companies and the first company in Italy to offer vacuum packaging as well.
-It even has two manufacturing plants in Southern India.
+The company has been a trailblazer in coffee blending and roasting coffee since 1895!
+Lavazza has 3 manufacturing plants including a Lavazza museum in Turin.
+It has been one of the pioneers to be the first Italian company to offer vacuum packaging too.
+Lavazza has two manufacturing plants in Southern India.

 Read next: Why you should visit Turin in Italy

-3. Italy sources coffee from top coffee producing nations:
+3. Italy sources coffee from several nations

-The top countries from where Italy buys coffee are majorly Brazil, Peru, Costa Rica, Columbia.
-In the recent past, Italy also bought high quality coffee beans from Vietnam.

-Italy also acquires the robusta and arabica coffee from India.
+The top countries from where Italy buys coffee are Brazil, Peru, Costa Rica and Columbia.
+In the recent past, Italy also bought high quality coffee beans from Vietnam and robusta and arabica coffee from India.

-Unfortunately due to the pandemic, there has been a fall in demand which has been expressed more clearly in this article here.
+Unfortunately due to the pandemic, there has been a fall in demand in India which has been expressed in this article here.

-4. University of Coffee exists, in Italy:
+4. University of Coffee exists in Italy

 Italy is a maestro when it comes to coffee blending and roasting.
-And to put a feather on it’s hat (Cup?) there exists a University of Coffee in Italy?
+And to put a feather on it’s hat (Cup?) there exists a University of Coffee in Italy!

 I was as surprised as you are right now.
 But it really is true!